 Instructions are provided for how the child or an authorized representative can opt out of having their personal information sold.

-Consumers have the right:
+Consumers have a number of rights including the right:

 - To access their personal data

 - To delete their personal data

 - Not to be discriminated against for exercising their rights under the CCPA